 LL.M.
 (Intellectual Property Law) George Washington University Law School

-Courses: Property, Advanced Intellectual Property Seminar, Survey of Intellectual Property, Wills and Trusts, Remedies, Trademark Law
+Courses: Property, Wills and Trusts, Survey of Intellectual Property, Trademark Law